Lexicon

 via Historical exemplar

 The diamond stored value in a form that outlasted any registry.
 Its scarcity was physical, not administrative.
 No clerk could erase it; no regime could counterfeit it.
 The crystalline lattice is a receipt for forces that cannot be counterfeited: pressure, heat, geological time.
-Teaches: value outlasts the ledger.
+A merchant fleeing fourteenth-century Antwerp could sew diamonds into a coat lining and carry wealth across borders that would confiscate gold.
+The lesson is older than any blockchain: value outlasts the ledger that records it.

 Domination Without a Dominator